 Supporting the Mission

-As a law student, you will find yourself spending a considerable amount of time in the Libraries; and the level of resources, services and comfort the library provides should play a major factor in your choice of school.
-Some statistics presented here were taken from information that the American Bar Association collects about accredited law schools.
+As a law student, you will find yourself spending a considerable amount of time in the Libraries; and the level of resources, services and comfort the library provides are a major factor in your choice of school.

-Statistics about volumes, titles and serials reflect the Thomas M. Cooley Law Libraries' mission– making materials available to students and faculty in support of the curriculum, scholarship and research.
+Statistics about volumes, titles, and serials reflect the WMU-Cooley Law Libraries' mission of making materials available to students and faculty in support of the curriculum, scholarship and research.

-Cooley ranks 3rd out of 189 in the number of Librarians on its staff, with over 30 librarians many of whom have both law and library science degrees.
-Staffed 100 hours per week by Librarians, the Reference Desk supports legal research by answering questions, recommending research materials and strategies, and instructing patrons on the use of individual print and electronic sources.
+Over 20 librarians, many of whom have both law and library science degrees, staff the reference desks 67 hours per week.
+The reference desks support legal research by answering questions, recommending research materials and strategies, and instructing patrons on the use of individual print and electronic sources.
 Additionally, students receive introductory training in the classroom on many of our resources.

-Combined, the Cooley Libraries are the largest academic law library in the country.
+Combined, the WMU-Cooley Libraries are the largest academic law library in the country.
 Comfortable and spacious surroundings are ideal for studying.

 Number of Seats

-Many students prefer the isolated study space that a carrel, as compared to open seating, provides.
-The Cooley libraries provide over 300 carrels to its students.
+Many students prefer more private study space than a table provides.
+The WMU-Cooley Libraries provide over 300 carrels to WMU-Cooley students.

 Hours of Operation

-We are open regularly a total of 124 hours a week and open more hours than any other Michigan law school.
-All Cooley students have access to Cooley Library services and resources at all locations.
+We are regularly open a total of 124 hours a week and open more hours than any other Michigan law school.
+WMU-Cooley students have access to WMU-Cooley Library services and resources at all locations.
 Additionally, the libraries have extended hours during exams.
 See the hour's page for a calendar of specific changes.

-Cooley ranks 4th out of 189 law schools in its annual library budget.
-Cooley has a commitment to continued improvement of information resources.
-Students benefit by having an experienced staff and a wealth of resources available in which to learn and practice the law.
+WMU-Cooley Law Libraries have a wealth of print and electronic resources, and a commitment to continued improvement of information resources.
+Students benefit by having an experienced staff and an abundance of resources available in which to learn and practice the law.

-CoolCat is the Libraries' Internet-based online catalog, providing author, title, keyword, and subject access to the Library's collection.
-The catalog is available on the Web at http://library.cooley.edu.
-Public terminals throughout the Libraries provide access to CoolCat and other electronic resources.
+CoolCat is the WMU-Cooley Law Libraries' Internet-based online catalog, providing author, title, keyword, and subject access to the library's collection.
+The catalog is available on the web at http://library.cooley.edu.
+Public terminals throughout the libraries provide access to CoolCat and other electronic resources.

 Interlibrary Loan (ILL) is a cooperative arrangement between libraries to make available to researchers material that is not owned by their "home" libraries.
-Cooley provides Interlibrary Loan services at no cost.
+WMU-Cooley Law Libraries provide Interlibrary Loan services at no cost.

-Tours of the Library are given to prospective students by Cooley Admissions staff.
+Tours of the Library are given to prospective students by WMU-Cooley Admissions staff.
 Other tours can be arranged through the Admission's office.